IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-pinning.md

 Both methods return a boolean value indicating whether their respective operation is successful or not.
 Usually the reason they fail is that the column is already in the desired state.

 A column is pinned to the right of the rightmost pinned column.
-Changing the order of the pinned columns can be done by subscribing to the `columnPin` event and changing the `insertAtIndex` property of the event arguments to the desired position index.
+Changing the order of the pinned columns can be done by subscribing to the `ColumnPin` event and changing the `InsertAtIndex` property of the event arguments to the desired position index.

 <!-- ComponentStart: Grid -->